Operation Thunderbolt (1951): Operation Wolfhound

 On the 15th the ROK battalions reached Ch’on-ni and Kumnyangjang-ni over Route 17 without contact.
-But the 1st Battalion, 15th Infantry Regiment, and two companies of tanks from the 3rd Division which followed the same axis to Kumnyangjang-ni received small arms and heavy mortar fire after turning west for 1 mi on Route 20 toward Suwon.
+The 1st Battalion, 15th Infantry Regiment, and two companies of tanks from the 3rd Division which followed the same axis to Kumnyangjang-ni received small arms and heavy mortar fire after turning west for 1 mi on Route 20 toward Suwon.
 An exchange of fire with some 6-800 PVA held the 3rd Division force in place for the remainder of the day.
-Wolfhound forces elsewhere met no opposition but were delayed by damaged roads and bridges.
+Wolfhound forces elsewhere met no opposition, but were delayed by damaged roads and bridges.
 The bulk of the reinforced 27th Infantry moving over Route 1 in the main effort halted for the night at the northern edge of Osan.
 The 1st Battalion of the regiment and tanks following Route 39 near the coast stopped at Paranjang, 10 mi to the west.

-As Colonel John H. Michaelis’ two columns converged on Suwon over Routes 1 and 39 on the morning of the 16th, General Milburn ordered the Wolfhound forces to withdraw to the Chinwi River at 14:00.
+As Colonel John H. Michaelis’ two columns converged on Suwon over Routes 1 and 39 on the morning of the 16th, Milburn ordered the Wolfhound forces to withdraw to the Chinwi River at 14:00.
 Having so far met only a few PVA, who appeared to be stragglers, Michaelis ordered a motorized company of infantry and a company of tanks from each column to sprint ahead and inflict as much damage as possible on enemy forces discovered in Suwon before withdrawing.
 On the left, after the tank-infantry team moving on Route 39 to Route 20 and then turning east came to a destroyed bridge 2 mi southwest of Suwon, dismounted infantry continued the advance and investigated the southwestern edge of town without finding PVA/KPA forces.
 On Route 1 the tanks and infantry received fire from a strong PVA force deployed 0.5 mi south of Suwon and from machine gunners atop buildings inside town.
 Michaelis’ team deployed and returned the fire for a half hour, then under the cover of air strikes withdrew out of range.